5 Steps to Avoid Making Decisions Out of Anger

 “No other emotion plays such a disruptive role in our lives as anger.
 While angry, our reasoning, which is necessary for thoughtful decision-making, is impaired.”
 Carl Semmelroth; Donald Smith, Anger Habit

 Quotes about being angry can be very informative.
-As this quote teaches, anger can be so disruptive!
+As this quote teaches, anger can be very disruptive!
+Anger is an intense emotion that can easily sweep us away from being rational.

 Anger & Decision Making: A True Story